Publish 12 July 2022

 Proper eye care involves regular checkups.
 Optometrists can prescribe corrective eyewear to improve vision, check for glaucoma, and alert you to more severe conditions.
 Ophthalmologists monitor or treat conditions that can impair vision.
 Retinologists correct eye damage and treat the most serious eye problems.

 Rigid monovision intraocular lens implants often corrects one eye for near vision and the other for distance vision.
 This surgery may be (partially) covered by insurance.
 Depending on the prescription, they may require some dependence on eyewear for intermediate (computer) range, very small text, or extended reading for several hours.

 Flexible multifocal intraocular lens implants allow patients to focus on near and far objects.
 However there may be ring halos when looking into lights at night.
 Considering them cosmetic, insurance often excludes coverage of these implants.

 Make certain your health plan includes eye care.
 Even if it doesn’t, look past the expense.
 The cost is worth maintaining healthy vision.

-To support the writing of useful articles about vision, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about vision, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.